Skip to main content

 Agentuity

-Agentuity's pure metered pricing is flexible, but hard to forecast.
-Connic's flat plans give finance a number — and ship with the connectors (Kafka, SQS, Stripe, Postgres, Email) you'd otherwise build yourself.
+Agentuity's pure metered pricing is flexible but hard to forecast.
+Connic's paid plans include monthly usage credit with published per-unit rates, and ship with Kafka, SQS, Stripe, Postgres, and email connectors instead of glue you'd write yourself.

 Feature Comparison